 Are you looking to sell your business, but not quite sure about the best way to do it?
 Do you need assistance in assessing the value of your business or the real estate with which it is associated?
-Radius Group’s expert in California and Santa Barbara business brokerage / mergers & acquisitions advisory, Robert Rauchhaus, shares his insights and experience regarding the most frequently asked questions when selling a business.
+Radius Group’s expert in California and Santa Barbara business brokers / mergers & acquisitions advisory, Robert Rauchhaus, shares his insights and experience regarding the most frequently asked questions when selling a business.
 His expertise is focused on business sales, especially those that involve commercial real estate.

 Radius Group’s Business Brokerage Expert